parlajatwit/bsml/README.md

 - [ ] rss feed
 ## template files
 any valid html will work for a template file.
 write ``$VARIABLE`` wherever you want the following information to be inserted, substituting "VARIABLE"
+variables are stored in .bsmlrc
+you can define more variables there as well
 - ``$TITLE`` article title
 - ``$AUTHOR`` author name
 - ``$DATE`` date